Botany Alberta 2020

 · plant ID gear, hand lens, plant field guide

-Be sure to bring lunch and enough snacks and water for a full day.
+Be sure to bring lunch and enough snacks and water for a full day (Saturday) or 1/2 day (Sunday).
 If you are camping please make sure you bring everything needed.